 i knew i WOULD MARRY HIM

 I excused myself, and I joked with him that if I didn’t come back in ten minutes, that I had probably climbed out the bathroom window.
-Then I walked to the bathroom, took out my phone, and told my mom that I was going to marry this man I had just met named Matthew.
+Then I walked to the bathroom, took out my phone, and told my mom that I had met my husband.
+I was going to marry this man I had just met named Matthew.

 He suggested that we go bowling, but the bowling alley was only taking reservations.
 We decided to go to Central Park instead, and we walked over to the Belvedere Castle.
 It was where we had our first kiss.
 Afterwards we sat on a park bench and talked for hours.